crosscompute/crosscompute-policies/privacy.md

 - We will use your email address to communicate with you, if you've said that's okay, and only for the reasons you've said that's okay.
 Please see our section on email communication for more information.
 - We limit our use of your User Personal Information to the purposes listed in this Privacy Policy.
 If we need to use your User Personal Information for other purposes, we will ask your permission first.
 You can always see what information we have, how we're using it, and what permissions you have given us in your user profile.

-## What information CrossCompute does not collect
+## What Information CrossCompute does not Collect

 We do not intentionally collect sensitive personal information, such as social security numbers, genetic data, health information, or religious information.
 Although CrossCompute does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a notebook or tool.
 If you store any sensitive personal information on our servers, you are consenting to our storage of that information on our servers, which are in the United States.